gregsmi/cpg-deploy/azure/README.md

       1. Select the "main" branch and click the "Run workflow" button
    - The deployment record will run for a few minutes, and will eventually be annotated with a green check-mark if deployment was successful.
 1. Test successful deployment
-   1. Get the sample-medata webhost FQDN by running the following command from `cpg-deploy-fork/azure`
+   - Get the sample-metadata webhost FQDN by running the following command from `cpg-deploy-fork/azure`

    ```bash
    terraform output --json CPG_DEPLOY_CONFIG | jq -r '.sample_metadata_host'
    ```

-   1. Visit `<sample_metadata_host>/api/v1/project/all`.
+   - Visit `<sample_metadata_host>/api/v1/project/all`.
 This should return "[]" as there are no projects in the sample-metadata server yet.
 To visit this page you will have to authenticate via your browser and potentially consent to app permissions for the Sample Metadata server.

 ## Deploy Analysis Runner server